mendersoftware/mender-docs/05.System-updates-Yocto-Project/99.Variables/docs.md

 > Value: `https://docker.mender.io` (default)

 Variable to override the URL of the server for the client to connect to.
+It is also used for add-ons configuration, where enabled.

+#### `MENDER_SHELL_USER`

+> Value: `nobody` (default)

+Variable holding the username which the `mender-shell` starts the shell as.
+See [Mender shell configuration options](../../03.Add-ons/01.Remote-Terminal/30.Mender-shell-configuration-file/50.Mender-shell-configuration-options/docs.md#user).
+Note that the default value with `meta-mender-core` is `nobody`, while with `meta-mender-demo` is `root`.

 #### `MENDER_STATE_SCRIPTS`